Idea

 Expanding the Horizons of the Classical Cretan Lyra

-• Repertoire Expansion — Over two decades, Kaloudis has curated, transcribed, and composed works for the Classical Cretan Lyra, spanning Medieval to Contemporary periods.
+Repertoire Expansion — Over two decades, Kaloudis has curated, transcribed, and composed works for the Classical Cretan Lyra, from Medieval to Contemporary music.

-• Contemporary Reach — Featured at the Athens’s Megaron 2021, musicAeterna’s Dom Radio in Saint Petersbourg, Diaghilev Festival 2023 in Perm, Russia, Oslo Concert Hall 2023, with reinterpretations of Purcell, Marin Marais, Monteverdi, and others, placing the Classical Cretan Lyra within both historical and modern concert settings.
+Contemporary Reach — Featured at Athens Megaron (2021), musicAeterna’s Dom Radio, Saint Petersburg, Diaghilev Festival (2023, Perm), and Oslo Concert Hall (2023), reinterpreting works by Purcell, Marin Marais, Monteverdi, and others.
+These performances position the Classical Cretan Lyra in both historical and modern concert contexts.